analogdevicesinc/precision-converters-firmware/doc/sphinx/source/projects/ad5933_console/ad5933_console.rst

     One thing to note here is that power and ground for the evaluation need to be provided and can be conveniently taken from the Arduino header as shown above.
 If using a different evaluation board to the DIGILENT PMOD IA, then consult the relevant evaluation board guides available through the product-page for your selected board.

 ====================
-AD5933 Mbed Firmware
+AD5933 Firmware
 ====================

-This guide focuses on the SDP-K1, connected to the Pmod IA evaluation board, but it should be general enough to cover any compatible controller board (the controller board should be Mbed-enabled, and expose I2C and some GPIO's).
+This guide focuses on the SDP-K1, connected to the Pmod IA evaluation board, but it should be general enough to cover any compatible controller board (the controller board should be Mbed-enabled (or an STM32 board), and expose I2C and some GPIO's).

-The software described below allows for an Mbed enabled controller board to be connected with the Pmod IA.
+The software described below allows for an Mbed enabled controller board (or an STM32 board) to be connected with the Pmod IA.
 Unmodified, the code will communicate over any serial terminal emulator (CoolTerm, putty, etc) using the UART provided by the controller board over USB.

 ..
 Project Build Section: